- At least two third of photos should be taken with the camera pointing straight down (nadir images).

 What should the oblique images look like?
 Getting the right angle for oblique images?

-Depending on the height of the bench make 1-2 oblique passes across face (Usually one pass does the trick for smaller benches)
+Depending on the height of the bench make 1-2 oblique passes across face (Usually one pass is fine unless there are significant overhangs)

 - In above image the blue box denotes the area captured in the oblique images.